 Bidston & Claughton Area Forum

-Paul Murphy (Merseyside Fire and Rescue Service)
+Paul Murphy Merseyside Fire and Rescue Service

-+ various members of the public
+plus about thirteen members of public

 The Chair, Cllr Denise Roberts welcomed people to the Area Forum and asked those on the panel to introduce themselves.
 She then asked the Lead Officer, Ian Brand (Head of Asset Management) to make a statement.